 - You’ll feel more like yourself

-You might feel tired or a little sore days after surgery, but things are starting to improve.
+How you might feel: You might feel tired or a little sore days after surgery, but things are starting to improve.
 Don’t rush it — keep taking it easy.

 Helpful tips: